slatedocs/slate/source/includes/_product_data.md

 ## Writing Data to Influx

-> Data should be supplied in the following data structure:
+> Data should be supplied in the following JSON data structure:

 ```python